aileftech/snap-admin/README.md

  * Relationships: @OneToMany, @ManyToOne, @ManyToMany, @OneToOne
  * Validation: all JPA validation annotations (`jakarta.validation.constraints.*`)

-The behaviour you specify with these annotations should be applied automatically by Spring Boot Database Admin as well.
+The behaviour you specify with these annotations should be applied automatically by SnapAdmin as well.
 Keep in mind that using non-supported annotations will not necessarily result in an error, as they are simply ignored.
-Depending on what the annotation actually does, this could be just fine or result in an error if it interferes with something that Spring Boot Database Admin relies on.
+Depending on what the annotation actually does, this could be just fine or result in an error if it interferes with something that SnapAdmin relies on.

 **Supported field types**